Denbergvanthijs/MethodsInAIResearch/README.md

 - Dontcares only work if said after states 2, 3, or 4.
 Preferably, the system automatically figures out to what slot dontcares belong to
 - A minimal example for text-to-speech can be found in `tts.py`, this is sadly not yet implemented
+- Asking the user if they would like a place with or without assigned seating is not yet implemented
+- Not all options in the configuration file are implemented yet